friends-of-presta/security-advisories/_posts/2024-02-27-simpleimportproduct.md

 Note : The author has moved its exposed ajax script which suffers a critical issue to the front controller under an unpredictable token.
 It remains a critical vulnerability issue with a CVSS 3.1 score [9.1/10](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator?vector=AV:N/AC:L/PR:H/UI:N/S:C/C:H/I:H/A:H)

+**Edit 2024-07-09 - WARNING** : This exploit is actively used to deploy webskimmer to massively steal credit cards.
+Since POC is now exploited, it is considered public.

 ## CVSS base metrics

 * **Attack vector**: network